target/create-meeting-issue/README.md

   - find the next meeting occurrence date and useful timezone info
   - > ⚠️ The recurrence does not know about any moved instances
   - read the location from the meeting, often a zoom, slack huddle, or teams link
-- find all issues and pull requests labeled `agenda` and add them to the upcoming meeting agenda
+- find all issues and pull requests labeled with the specified agenda label (default: `agenda`) and add them to the upcoming meeting agenda
 - open a new issue with the collected date, timezones, location info, and agenda items
 - output the issue url, location, and next meeting date for further use by downstream actions